-- any End-of-Course SOL test that is not already satisfying a required verified credit; or - tests in computer science, technology, or other areas as prescribed by the State Board of Education; or - Substitute tests approved by the State Board of Education.
+- tests in computer science, technology, or other areas as prescribed by the State Board of Education; or - Substitute tests approved by the State Board of Education.

 Credentialing Exam: Students who are pursuing the Standard Diploma option are required to have successfully completed a Credentialing Exam or Occupational Competency Assessment.